Fix Excel Document Not Saved Error and Recover Unsaved Excel Files

 The error message “Document not saved” may appear when you try to save an Excel file.
 Wondering what are the causes of the problem?
-How to fix the error and how to recover the unsaved excel files?
+How to fix the error and recover the unsaved Excel files?
 Here are the answers.

 Last updated Apr 4th, 2019 by Ian McEwan

-The reason why Excel “Document not saved” pop up when saving an Excel is that the Microsoft Excel saving process is interrupted.
+The reason why Excel “Document not saved” pops up when saving an Excel is that the Microsoft Excel saving process is interrupted.